drts01/notes/stackedit/presentations/2018-py-pkging.md

 _notes:
 * initally I didnt wory about py pkging
 * i just edit some code and let the CI servers do their thing
+* but recently I found myself needing to package up
 * but i have see people running py file checked out from git and scp-ing them around